Break the Consume/Donate Cycle

 I was living and making decisions on autopilot, but one day, as I decluttered my closet for the umpteenth time, my eyes were suddenly opened.

 I spent a lot of time organizing my closets and drawers, and regularly donated bags of clothing to charity.
 Since that was the case, I couldn't understand why my closet always felt too full.
 It must have escaped my notice that I went shopping almost every weekend and on most lunch breaks, just for "entertainment."
-I didn't always buy things, but the more you browse, the more you are tempted.
+I didn't always buy things, but of course the more you browse, the more you're tempted.

 I didn't feel poor – I felt empowered.